 Okyu refers to small pieces of moxa punk, usually in the shape of a grain of rice, placed directly on the skin, lit by incense and allowed to burn down very close to the skin in order to stimulate the selected acupoint.

 The grain of moxa is generally extinguished once it has burned down about 80% of the way and this ensures that the heat penetrates the skin but does not burn the skin.
 The grade of moxa used with Okyu is a gold or very high grade, it is processed so that only the ‘wool’ remains and most of the plant fibres and particles have been washed out.
 It burns with less intensity and it therefore allows greater control over the amount of heat applied.

 Chinetsukyu, or cone moxa is a method used extensively in Meridian Therapy (Keiraku Chiryo).
 Using a semi-pure or sweet grass moxa, it is rolled into relatively small cones of moxa about half the size of an ear plug or the same size as a small incense cone and placed directly over the acupoint being treated.
 The moxa cone is generally only burned between 30-45%, and is removed when the patient begins to feel warmth.

 Due to the nature of the moxa, the cones burn relatively slowly and allow for a greater level of control of heat application.
-This allows for a very precise as well as supplementation effect and is suitable for a range of uses including general ki enhancement, or movement of ki in obstructed meridians.

 For further information about moxibustion please refer to the excellent and comprehensive reference book, The Moon over Matsushima: Insights in Moxa and Mugwort, by Merlin Young [Godiva Books]